Thiruppachethi

-Thirupachethi also known as Thirupachi is a Town in manamadurai block Sivagangai District on the highway of Madurai-Rameswaram (NH-49) in Tamil Nadu, India.
+Thirupachethi also known as Thirupachi is a Town in Manamadurai block of Sivagangai District on the highway of Madurai-Rameswaram (NH-49) in Tamil Nadu, India.

 Nickname for this town is thirupachi as this town is famous for billhook in the brand name "Thirupachi Aruval".
-This town falls under thiruppuvanam taluk of sivagangai district.
-This town is one of the three firkas of thiruppuvanam taluk of sivagangai district.
+This town falls under Tiruppuvanam taluk of sivagangai district.
+This town is administratively classified as one of the headquarters of the three existing firkas of thiruppuvanam taluk of sivagangai district.
+This town is also famous for being featured in C. Joseph Vijay's movie Thiruppachi who later became the chief minister of the state.

 Believed History

 The name of this village is given after an event of religious quarrel between Thirugnana Sambanthar and some Jains.

 According to the legend, Campanthar dueled with Jains through two mediums: water and fire.
 In the duel of water both released a palm leaf that was inscribed with their religious belief in the Vaigai River.
 Which leaf swims across the fled of river will be the winner.
 And it is said that leaf released by Sambanthar reached Thiruvedagam (thiru=yadu=agam), while the palm leaf released by Jains reached this village and be called thirupasethy (thiru+pa+sethy) later to be known as Thiruppachetti.